anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Security Considerations {#sec_cons}

 In general, the security considerations of {{RFC8995}} apply for BRSKI-PRM also.
-Further security aspects need to be considered for:
+Further security aspects are considered here related to:

 * the introduction of the additional component registrar-agent
 * the reversal of the pledge communication direction (push mode, compared to BRSKI)